 Benny Parsons: I'm honestly concerned he might have had a stroke.

-Worthy Opponent: Jean Girard is looking for one and believes he’s found one in Ricky Bobby.
+- Worthy Opponent: Jean Girard is looking for one, and believes he’s found it in Ricky Bobby.

 - Carley seems to actually have some respect for Susan at the end when Susan flashes her boobs, proving that Carley's not the only one who can use Fanservice to her advantage.